YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Regularly Scheduled Verification
 +++++++++++++++++++++++++++++++++

 Schedule INTEGs at regular intervals to ensure that no unobserved or unreported events corrupt the database.
-These regular checks minimize the occurrence of damaged pointers, which may cause updates to incorrect places in the file, likely resulting in escalating damage.
+These regular checks minimize the occurrence of damaged pointers, which may cause updates to incorrect places in the file, likely resulting in the escalation of damage.

 ++++++++++++++++++++++++++++++++
 Before or After Major Transfers